Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 * The mod changes the network protocol.
 So when playing multiplayer, all players must have this mod installed.
 * While rings from the [Giant Crop Ring](https://www.nexusmods.com/stardewvalley/mods/1182) mod can be equipped in the additional slots, their effects won't be applied.
 Rings from the [MoreRings](https://www.nexusmods.com/stardewvalley/mods/2054) mod, v1.0.3+ should work though.
-* The additional ring slots are invisible when the [Bigger Backpack](https://www.nexusmods.com/stardewvalley/mods/1845) mod has been installed.
-Despite being invisible, they can still be clicked to (un)equip rings.
 * Rings from mods might disappear on load due to ID's of modded items changing between restarts.
 There's currently no easy way to fix this.

 ## Changes